 Notification of Changes

 Retention and Disposal of Information

-FSS operates a Records Retention and Disposal Schedule to ensure that information is not kept for any longer than necessary in accordance with the principles of General Data Protection Regulation (GDPR).
+FSS operates a Records Retention and Disposal Schedule to ensure that information is not kept for any longer than necessary in accordance with the principles of Data Protection Act 2018 (DPA) and General Data Protection Regulation (GDPR).